Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 - **Data_TS_CopilotLaunched_web** - Captures the timestamp when the Copilot module is launched via a web-based trigger or deep link.

-- **Data_TS_CreateMainOfficeActivityEnd** - These fields bracket the creation of the main Office activity, which is the central UI for OfficeMobile.
+- **Data_TS_CreateMainOfficeActivityEnd** - This field brackets the creation of the main Office activity, which is the central UI for OfficeMobile.

-- **Data_TS_CreateMainOfficeActivityStart** - These fields bracket the creation of the main Office activity, which is the central UI for OfficeMobile.
+- **Data_TS_CreateMainOfficeActivityStart** - This field brackets the creation of the main Office activity, which is the central UI for OfficeMobile.

-- **Data_TS_FragmentInitView** - These fields mark the start of view initialization for the primary fragment (for example, OneDrive, Copilot, or Home).
+- **Data_TS_FragmentInitView** - This field marks the start of view initialization for the primary fragment (for example, OneDrive, Copilot, or Home).

-- **Data_TS_FragmentInitViewStart** - These fields mark the start of view initialization for the primary fragment (for example, OneDrive, Copilot, or Home).
+- **Data_TS_FragmentInitViewStart** - This field marks the start of view initialization for the primary fragment (for example, OneDrive, Copilot, or Home).

-- **Data_TS_GetDefaultAndAIHubAppShellListEnd** - These fields capture the start and end of retrieving the list of default and AI Hub app shells.
+- **Data_TS_GetDefaultAndAIHubAppShellListEnd** - This field captures the start and end of retrieving the list of default and AI Hub app shells.

 - **Data_TS_GetDefaultAndAIHubAppShellListEnd1736407622271** - *(not actively used)*

-- **Data_TS_GetDefaultAndAIHubAppShellListStart** - These fields capture the start and end of retrieving the list of default and AI Hub app shells.
+- **Data_TS_GetDefaultAndAIHubAppShellListStart** - This field captures the start and end of retrieving the list of default and AI Hub app shells.

 - **Data_TS_GetDefaultAndAIHubAppShellListStart1736407622161** - *(not actively used)*

-- **Data_TS_GetNonAiHubAppShellListEnd** - These fields mark the start and end of retrieving the list of non-AI Hub app shells.
+- **Data_TS_GetNonAiHubAppShellListEnd** - This field marks the start and end of retrieving the list of non-AI Hub app shells.

 - **Data_TS_GetNonAiHubAppShellListStart** - Marks the beginning of the process to retrieve the list of Hub app shells (for example, Word, Excel, PowerPoint).